knusbaum/cl-restart/README.md

     ...))
 ```

-It could be helpful in this case if the handler could take a look at the value that caused the exception.
-Restarts lets you throw some data up along with the exception if you want to:
+It could be helpful in this case if the handler could take a look at the value that caused the exception. `throw-restart` lets you throw some data up along with the exception if you want to:

 ```clojure
 (defn parse-config [file]